Molson family

 The Molson family of Montreal, Quebec, Canada, was founded by John Molson, who immigrated to Canada in 1782 from his home in Lincolnshire, England.
 They are considered to be one of Canada's most prominent business families with a combined net worth of C$1.75 billion.

 History

 John Molson's success saw him and his offspring build Canada's largest brewery (Molson Brewery), finance its first steamboat, and build the first railroad.
 His sons established Molson's Bank, which printed its own currency, and financed the construction of a Protestant church in Montreal, which was overwhelmingly Catholic.

 The three Molson family mausoleums, built by Irish-born architect George Browne, are among Mount Royal Cemetery's most prestigious funerary monuments.

 Hartland Molson, a businessman and statesman, expanded the family's brewing operations nationwide, co-purchased the Canadian Arena, which included the Montreal Forum and the Montreal Canadiens ice hockey club (1957–1964), and co-sponsored Hockey Night in Canada with his brother, Thomas Henry Pentland Molson.
-He also served as a Governor of McGill University, and was a senator for 38 years.
+He also served as a Governor of McGill University, and was Senator in the Senate of Canada for 38 years.